chris-l/bin-packing-grid/README.md

 ## Changelog

+* 0.2.3
+ - Using the HTML5 `hidden` attribute to make an `bin-packing-item` element to not use space on the grid.
 * 0.2.2
  - Fix: It was incorrectly using the rows instead of cols while checking for the wide elements.
 * 0.2.1